 Plasma concentration over time after oral drug administration.
 Note that the y-axis is in logarithmic scale

 We can see that the curve can be somewhat divided into the absorption phase, where the drug concentration increases because absorption occurs faster than elimination, and an elimination phase, where elimination is faster than absorption.
-Sometime during the elimination phase is the drug completely absorbed, meaning that only elimination occurs.
+Sometime during the elimination phase the drug is completely absorbed, meaning that only elimination occurs.

 To calculate the total body clearance here must we account for oral bioavailability (F) as well.
-After all, in a previous topic did we see that whole oral dose (Doral) doesn’t reach the systemic circulation because of the first pass effect.
+After all, in a previous topic we saw that whole oral dose (Doral) doesn’t reach the systemic circulation because of the first pass effect.
 For oral drug administration is the clearance Cl = (F x Doral)/AUC.